wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msidentity-application-types/includes/3-exercise-single-page-applications.md

-In this exercise, you’ll learn how to create, configure, and use Azure AD applications that use data returned from Microsoft Graph in single page applications by using the OAuth 2.0 implicit grant flow.
+In this exercise, you’ll learn how to create, configure, and use Azure AD applications that use data returned from Microsoft Graph in single-page applications by using the OAuth 2.0 implicit grant flow.

-## Create a Single page application
+## Create a single-page application

-A single page application (SPA) is typically a dynamic web application that runs entirely client side in the browser, usually in one web page.
-This usually is just a single HTML page.
+A single-page application (SPA) is typically a dynamic web application that runs entirely client side in the browser, usually in one web page.
+This is usually just a single HTML page.
 However, this example will use an Azure AD application to issue an authenticated request to Microsoft Graph using the OAuth 2.0 implicit grant flow.

 To do this, the SPA must be served up as a routable page with a web server.
 The first step is to create a small web server and then create the SPA.